HWZ Forum Site In Jeopardy Due to Malicious Entry and Suspicious Attacks

 A police report has been lodged and PDPC has been informed, SPH Magazines said.

-SPH Magazines and HWZ has since sincerely apologised to HWZ users for this breach of security.
+SPH Magazines and HWZ have since sincerely apologised to HWZ forum users for this breach of security.

 “Users can rest assured that we remain committed to protecting all personal data shared with us,” the release added.